antsaro/taneti-sfi-mapping/README.md

 ### Interpretability: permutation importance

-Covariate importance is assessed with permutation importance rather than SHAP: each covariate is shuffled in turn, the drop in model performance is measured, and the increase in MSE relative to the unpermuted baseline is reported as %IncMSE, the same statistic reported by R's classic `randomForest` package.
+Covariate importance is assessed with permutation importance : each covariate is shuffled in turn, the drop in model performance is measured, and the increase in MSE relative to the unpermuted baseline is reported as %IncMSE, the same statistic reported by R's classic `randomForest` package.
 This is computed on the final model fit to the full dataset, with 20 repeats per covariate to get a stable estimate and its spread.

 ### GPU acceleration